 Steel is an interstitial alloy that is made of carbon and iron.
 Iron is a metal element, and carbon is a nonmetal element.
 Carbon atoms cannot occupy the same lattice positions as iron atoms in a metallic-bonded iron lattice.
 The carbon atoms tend to occupy positions in between the metallically bonded iron atoms.
 We can use this information to determine that D must be the correct answer for this question.

 The first duralumin alloys were discovered just over years ago.
 Duralumin alloys are substances that ordinarily contain a large amount of aluminum metal and a relatively small amount of copper.
 They can also contain a small percentage of other pure metal elements such as manganese or magnesium metals.
 Duralumin alloys tend to be light because they contain so much aluminum metal.
 They also tend to be hard because they contain alloying metals like copper.
+Manufacturers regularly vary the abundance of aluminum and copper in duralumin alloys to change the density and strength of these alloys.
 The strength of duralumin alloys can be increased through age-hardening processes or particle-hardening processes.
 Heat treatment processes can be used to make duralumin alloys just as strong as soft steel.
 Duralumin alloys have been used to make planes and aircraft components because they are light and have high strength-per-unit-weight values.
 Duralumin metals are strong, and they rarely end up being cracked or fractured if they are affected by medium-to-high strength forces.

 Scientists have progressively realized how the properties of two elements can be combined in different ways to make new composite materials that have desirable physical properties.
 Scientists are now producing so-called smart alloys that have interesting properties like superelasticity.
 Nitinol is a titanium–nickel metal alloy that was first discovered just a few decades ago, and it is now being used to make dental braces and stents for blood vessels.
 Nitinol is often described as having shape memory properties because it has a high recoverable strain modulus and returns to one shape if it is deformed.
 Nitinol is ideally suited for making dental braces because it can continuously apply a weak force to misaligned teeth.
 It can slowly force teeth to become straight and neatly aligned.